 If I had to choose only one thing I want to see in Montenegro, which would be an enormously difficult decision to make, Durmitor Panoramic Route (known as P14 route or Durmitor Ring) would most likely beat even the Kotor Bay.
 Yes, it is an unbelievably amazing road to drive, with the scenery so beautiful that it feels like you are in a fairy-tale.
 I must confess that I traveled to Montenegro the second time mainly because I was dreaming to see the magical Durmitor National Park again and explore it a bit more by hiking.

 Directions: You will start your drive from Plužine.
 The turn to P14 is easy to miss (but also easy to locate on Google Maps 43.168849, 18.85792).
 A dark tunnel entrance welcomes you to begin a new adventure.
 From here you will have to tackle 7 steep switchbacks and pass a few more of the rock tunnels.
-In this section keep an eye for the fantastic views of Piva Canyon.
+In this section keep an eye out for the fantastic views of Piva Canyon.
 Stop for some classic Piva lake pictures from above.

 Then, continue on P14 via Trsa village.
 You will be driving through the heart of Durmitor National Park.
 The best part is around 15-20 km to Žabljak known as Sedlo Pass.
 The heart-expanding views will simply blow your mind away.
 Enjoy!